Eating Vegan in Taiwan

 • Stinky tofu - This may not be vegan.
 Animal products are often used to start the fermentation process, including animal blood or dairy, so even a “vegetarian stinky tofu” vendor may not be vegan.
 You’ll have to ask.

-• Scallion pancakes - Some of these are made with lard instead of vegetable shortening.
+• Scallion pancakes - These are often made with lard, but some are made with vegetable shortening.

 • Anything deep fried or boiled.
 This may be cooked in the same oil or water as non-vegan food if the vendor serves non-vegan items.